GBlanch/Data-Eng-Zoomcamp-capstone/README.md

 #### Bigquery

 Once our dataset is loaded into BigQuery, we can create the tables we want to use in LookerStudio later on.
-As mentioned in [section__](), these were build by running the following queries:
+As mentioned in [section__](), these were build by running these `DDL statements` :

 ```
 CREATE TABLE IF NOT EXISTS `data-eng-zoomcamp-cohort24.sleep_health_dataset.stress_sleeping`